The Bad Bridget project examines Irish women in North America who were involved in crime or considered deviant between 1838 and 1918.

 ‘The Bad Bridget Project’

-‘Bridget Was Framed: When Immigration Law Invokes Criminality and Other “Undesirable” Traits to Exclude the Unwanted’
+‘Bridget Was Framed: When Immigration Law Invokes Criminality and Other “Undesirable” Traits to leave out the Unwanted’

 INSPIRE Women’s Project, Northern Ireland